Telephone 01706 343218

 Literacy and Numeracy Progress at Whitworth Community High School

 - Dictionaries and Word Walls are used to develop good spelling skills: students who spell a word incorrectly in a task are encouraged to learn it, and code why they made the error, using the word wall sheet stuck into all their subject books.
-This initiative is being used with Yrs 8 and 10 but many staff have chosen to use it with other year groups too.

 - Students in Yrs 7-10 have the opportunity to be a Literacy or Numeracy Champion: this small team of students meet to plan, promote and lead on initiatives in school.

 - Students are encouraged to use their mental arithmetic in all subjects.
 Students are encouraged to apply Brain –Pen –Calculator, with their calculator being a last resort.